Use the Video block to upload and embed video into your post or page.

 The Video block toolbar comes with six buttons:

 - More options

-The up and down arrow icons can be used to shift a block up and down in your document.
+The up and down arrow icons can be used to move the block up and down on the page.

 Detailed instructions on moving a block within the editor can be found here.

-- Wide width – Increase the width of the post beyond the content size.
+- Wide width – increase the width of the block beyond the content size.

-- Align left – Make the block left-aligned.
+- Align left – makes the block left-aligned.

-- Align center – Make the block alignment centered.
+- Align center – makes the block center-aligned.

-- Align right – Make the block right aligned.
+- Align right – makes the block right-aligned.

 The Text tracks option will allow you to display timed text tracks (such as subtitles or captions) when the media is playing.

 The tracks are formatted in WebVTT format (.vtt files) — Web Video Text Tracks.

 Once you upload the track, you will find the edit track option.